 Research and development expenses are recorded in administrative expense in the statements of operations as incurred.
-During the years ended December 31, 2021, the Company incurred \$2.0 million of research and development expenses.
-Amounts recorded in the prior year were immaterial.
+During the years ended December 31, 2022 and 2021, the Company incurred \$4.8 million and \$2.0 million of research and development expenses, respectively.